emory-irlab/PHM2017/README.md

 Citation:
 @inproceedings{KarisaniAg18,
-  author    = {Payam Karisani and Eugene Agichtein}, title     = {Did You Really Just Have a Heart Attack?: Towards Robust Detection of Personal Health Mentions in Social Media}, booktitle = {Proceedings of the 2018 World Wide Web Conference on World Wide Web, {WWW} 2018, Lyon, France, April 23-27, 2018},
+  author    = {Payam Karisani and Eugene Agichtein}, title     = {Did You Really Just Have a Heart Attack?
+Towards Robust Detection of Personal Health Mentions in Social Media}, booktitle = {Proceedings of the 2018 World Wide Web Conference on World Wide Web, {WWW} 2018, Lyon, France, April 23-27, 2018},